PhD Program Overview

 - make a plan for developing skills to meet academic and professional goals; and

 Rising HPM 2nd year PhD students will receive instructions on preparing the IDP after successful completion of the 1st year qualifying exam.
 Students are required to complete the self assessment and the IDP and meet and discuss with their adviser prior to submission of their first progress report due in the fall of the 2nd year.
-Third and 4th year students will revisit their IDP and discuss with their adviser each year at the submission of their yearly progress report.
+Third and fourth year students will revisit their IDP and discuss with their adviser each year at the submission of their yearly progress report.

-The School-wide Preliminary Oral Exam takes place after the student has successfully completed the departmental qualifying exam and the Departmental Preliminary Oral Exam.
-The purpose of this examination is to determine whether the student has both the ability and knowledge to undertake significant research in their general area of interest.
+The POE takes place after the student has successfully completed the departmental qualifying exam and the DOE.
+The purpose of this examination, according to the PhD PPM, is to determine whether the student has both the ability and knowledge to undertake significant research in their general area of interest.

-The School's PPM governing the PhD program requires students to sit for the School-wide Preliminary Oral Exam prior to the start of their 4th year in the program.
+The School's PPM governing the PhD program requires students to sit for the POE prior to the start of their 4th year in the program.
 Failure to meet this deadline necessitates the submission of an extension request by the student to both the Department and the School before they are permitted to continue in the program.

 An initial request for an extension of time to sit for the oral exams must be submitted at least two months prior to the start of the 4th year in the program and may not exceed two terms.